***Please be advised that the Quilpeta Night Show does not operate during the summer season. Booking will be available from April 2023.***

 (With your ticket you will receive a complimentary wine or beer with souvenir wine glass or cooler plus individual package of nibbles)

-The show will screen Tuesday, Thursday and Sunday nights from 6:00 pm (show times may vary depending on sunset times).
+The show will screen Tuesday and Thursday nights from 6:00 pm (show times may vary depending on sunset times).

 - AddressVisitor Information Centre, Museums & Gallery Brolga Street, Quilpie QLD 4480